SmartMaaS-Services/generic-accumulator-operator/README.md

-# Generic Accumulator Operator operator
+# Generic Accumulator Operator

-The Generic Accumulator Operator operator is a WireCloud operator that provides ...
+The Generic Accumulator Operator operator is a WireCloud operator that merge all entities into one list.
+It acts as an accumulator.

 ## Build dependencies